-Comparisons of chemical concentrations in sediment from the Pearce Creek Lake monitoring locations to the TECs and PECs indicated that six metals were detected at concentrations between the TEC and PEC, and only nickel was detected at a concentration that exceeded the PEC value.
-Nickel exceeded the PEC for both the Pearce Creek Lake monitoring locations and the reference site.
+Comparisons of chemical concentrations in sediment from the Pearce Creek Lake monitoring locations to the TECs and PECs indicated that five metals were detected at concentrations between the TEC and PEC, and only nickel was detected at a concentration that exceeded the PEC value.
+Nickel exceeded the PEC for most of the Pearce Creek Lake monitoring locations and the reference site.
+However, the nickel concentrations are within the range of concentrations observed during the baseline sampling, so environmental conditions have not changed compared to the pre-placement condition.
 Nickel is typically detected at concentrations that are slightly above the PEC throughout the Chesapeake Bay region due to the underlying geology in the area.
-Nickel concentrations will continue to be evaluated in subsequent baseline sampling events.

-Comparisons of chemical concentrations in sediment from the Elk River monitoring location to the TECs and PECs indicated that nickel was detected at a concentration between the TEC and the PEC, and all of the other tested metals were detected at a concentration below TEC values.
-Concentrations reported at the Elk River reference site were very similar to those reported in the Elk River sediment sample.
+Comparisons of chemical concentrations in sediment from the Elk River monitoring location to the TECs and PECs indicated that all of the metals had concentrations below the TEC values.